 - 1. It is the recommendation of the Caucus Improvement Committee (CIC) that the Precinct Caucuses be retained as the delegate allocation step of the Washington State Democrats' Delegate Selection and Affirmative Action Plans. - a.
 The CIC finds that the democratic ideals embodied in the precinct caucus process best serve the Democratic Party, as this delegate allocation step finds the Democrats candidate with the best "grassroots ground game" and ability to motivate and persuade American voters in the General Election. - b.
 The CIC further finds that the precinct caucuses are the source of many needed new, energized volunteers for the Party, who go on to be core members of GOTV and local party leadership teams. - 2.
 The 2020 Caucuses at all levels must have improved accessibility and comfort for all, including, but not limited to individuals living with disabilities, both temporary and permanent, individuals with limited English skills, those who are elderly and have limited endurance, parents who must bring children with them, and individuals from historically marginalized communities.
 All facilities and meetings must be ADA compliant. - 3.
 The 2020 Caucuses at all levels must have a no-restrictions option for remote voter (absentee) participation, both to expand accessibility for all who might be unable to attend the precinct caucuses and to comply with the 2020 DNC Delegate Selection Rules. - 4.
 The 2020 Caucuses at all levels must have a robust media and outreach plan to ensure participation of all voters who wish to participate, including, but not limited to the goals defined in the Affirmative Action Plan of the DSAAPs: Increased participation of African Americans, Hispanics, Native Americans, Asian Americans and Pacific Islanders and women, as well as outreach to other historically underrepresented groups such as LGBT Americans, people with disabilities, people living with economic insecurity and homelessness, senior citizens, new citizens eligible to vote, and a diversity of cultural, religious, and social backgrounds. - 5.
 It is acknowledged that, regardless of the operational method for the required absentee ballot portion of the precinct caucus, that precinct caucuses will require more funding than using a primary as the allocation step.
-The CIC would advocate that the cost of the precinct caucuses is worth the deep dive data on hundreds of thousands of Washington voters that the Party would likely acquire1.
-This data would be demographically sound, coming directly from the voters themselves, and extremely fresh.
+The CIC would advocate that the cost of the precinct caucuses is worth the deep dive data on hundreds of thousands of Washington voters that the Party would acquire.
+This data would be demographically sound, coming from the voters themselves, and extremely fresh.
 Equivalent data would be more costly to acquire from "Big Data" firms, and caucus data would be much more accurate. - 6.
-Pre-registration for absentee or in-person caucus voting can take place online via the website, or over the phone, and absentee voting will take place in person or via paper absentee ballot.
-Voter demographic information will be requested, however, any voter who wishes to simply confirm their registration and make the Democratic declaration, similar to the process in a government-run primary, would be able to do so. - 7.
 And finally, the Caucus Improvement Committee notes the critical role caucuses play in the defense of our democracy: Caucuses are not anonymous, thus provide verifiable tracking a primary cannot.
 They increase involvement and generate excitement by engaging both voters and volunteers at every level, ensuring that the Washington State Democrats select the best candidate to represent us as our presidential nominee.